- Why BitSight?

 All organizations have the right to access to BitSight platform to receive these details free of charge.
 To inquire about gaining access to the BitSight Security Rating Platform, please email EVA@bitsighttech.com.

-BitSight uses externally observable data on compromised systems, security diligence, user behavior, and data breaches to compute a company’s security rating.
+BitSight uses externally observable data on compromised systems, security diligence, user behavior, and public disclosures to compute a company’s security rating.
 All companies—regardless if they are a customer or not—are rated on the same criteria.
 For more details, see “How BitSight Calculates Ratings.”

 All BitSight customers can subscribe to view the rating of any other company within their portfolio.
 However, forensics information, such as IP addresses affected, server name, and observed behavior are only disclosed to the organization itself, never anyone else, unless with express authorization from the organization.